 History of Spices

 Abundant anecdotal information documents the historical use of herbs and spices for their health benefits (1).
+Beginning 6 million years ago, early man co-evolved with the flowering plants in the world around him (2).
 Early documentation suggests that hunters and gatherers wrapped meat in the leaves of bushes, accidentally discovering that this process enhanced the taste of the meat, as did certain nuts, seeds, berries, and bark.
 Over the years, spices and herbs were used for medicinal purposes.
-Spices and herbs were also used as a way to mask unpleasant tastes and odors of food, and later, to keep food fresh (2).
+They were also used as a way to mask unpleasant tastes and odors of food, and later, to keep food fresh (3).
 Ancient civilizations did not distinguish between those spices and herbs used for flavoring from those used for medicinal purposes.
-When leaves, seeds, roots, or gums had a pleasant taste or agreeable odor, it became in demand and gradually became a norm for that culture as a condiment.
+When leaves, seeds, roots, or gums had a pleasant taste or agreeable odor, they became in demand and gradually became a norm for that culture as a flavor enhancer.

-King Merodach-baladan II (721-710 BC) of Babylonia grew 64 different species of plants in his royal garden.
-He kept records on how to cultivate many spices and herbs (e.g., cardamom coriander, garlic, thyme, saffron, and turmeric).
-The magic religion of Babylonia involved an ancient medical god of the moon, who controlled medicinal plants.
+King Merodach-Baladan II (721-710 BC) of Babylonia grew 64 different species of plants in his royal garden.
+He kept records on how to cultivate many spices and herbs such as cardamom, coriander, garlic, thyme, saffron, and turmeric.
+The religion of Babylonia involved an ancient medical god of the moon, who controlled medicinal plants.
 Potent parts of herbs were not allowed sun exposure and were harvested by moonlight.

 Onions, garlic, and shallots became popular condiments in Persia by the 6th century BC.
 Records from King Cyrus (559-529 BC) noted a wholesale purchase of 395,000 bunches of garlic.
 Persians also produced essential oils from roses, lilies, coriander, and saffron.

-Spices and herbs (e.g., black pepper, cinnamon, turmeric, cardamom) have been used by Indians for thousands of years for both culinary and health purposes.
-Spices indigenous to India (e.g. cardamom and turmeric) were cultivated as early as the 8th century BC in the gardens of Babylon (Sinha, 2003; Tapsell, 2006).
+Spices and herbs such as black pepper, cinnamon, turmeric, and cardamom have been used by Indians for thousands of years for both culinary and health purposes.
+Spices indigenous to India (such as cardamom and turmeric) were cultivated as early as the 8th century BC in the gardens of Babylon (2).

-Susruta, an ancient surgeon (around 4th century BC) used white mustard and other aromatic plants in bed sheets to ward off malignant spirits.
-He also applied a poultice from sesame to post operation wounds which may have acted as an antiseptic.
+Sushruta, an ancient surgeon (around 4th century BC), used white mustard and other aromatic plants in bed sheets to ward off malignant spirits.
+He also applied a poultice from sesame to postoperative wounds which may have acted as an antiseptic.

-Ancient Greeks imported Eastern spices (pepper, cassia, cinnamon, and ginger) to the Mediterranean area; they also consumed many herbs produced in neighboring countries.
+Ancient Greeks imported Eastern spices (such as pepper, cassia, cinnamon, and ginger) to the Mediterranean area.
+They also consumed many spices produced in neighboring countries.
 Examples include caraway and poppy seeds for bread, fennel for vinegar sauces, coriander as a condiment in food and wine, and mint as a flavoring in meat sauces.
 Garlic was widely used by the country people in much of their cooking.
 Ancient Greeks wore parsley and marjoram as a crown at their feasts in an attempt to prevent drunkenness.

-Dioscorides, a Greek Physician of the 1st century, wrote De Materia Medica, which was used for botany and medicinal knowledge in both the East and the West for over 1500 years.
-The remedies were based on an extensive catalogue of spices and herbs and were more systematic than his predecessors (who based the remedies on magic and superstition).
+The Greek Physician Dioscorides (AD 40–90), wrote De Materia Medica, which was used for botany and medicinal knowledge in both the East and the West for over 1500 years.
+The remedies were based on an extensive catalogue of spices and herbs and were more systematic than his predecessors who based their remedies on magic and superstition.